YAMAHA TMAX (XP500 / XP530)

 Version One: 2009 - 2011

-Unlike most scooters, the TMAX offers awesome handling and braking.
-In these areas it’s the gold standard for scooters.
+The first North American TMAX offered awesome handling and braking.
+In both of these areas it’s the gold standard for scooters.
 The die cast aluminum frame and 15” wheels combined with light weight and R6 inspired brakes makes this scooter a blast through the twisties.
 Unfortunately, Yamaha didn’t squeeze more than average power from the 495cc engine.
-The TMAX motor does an adequate job for a maxi but it’s not at the same sporty level as the rest of the scooter.
+This TMAX motor does an adequate job for a maxi but it’s not at the same sporty level as the rest of the scooter.
 Top speed is an impressive 100mph, but it is leisurely about getting there.
 Hitting 60mph takes 10-11 seconds which means you’ll be battling Corolla’s off the line.
 For comparison, a 600cc Honda Silverwing accomplishes this feat in about 8 seconds.
 The acceleration isn’t anemic, but the sports oriented crowd that the TMAX seems to lure might be left wanting.
 Conversely, the lower power output means this big fuel injected scooter gets above average fuel economy for its size (45mpg).
 Bigger scooters like the Silverwing and Suzuki Burgman 650 often consume gas at 30 - 40mpg.

 Version Two: 2012 - 2014

 For 2012 the TMAX received a significant update - and simultaneously got axed from the USA market.
 The 2012 TMAX wasn’t all new as the frame and core engine are the same, but most aspects of the TMAX were overhauled.